How Long Can Coronavirus Live on Surfaces?

-As of May 27, 2020, over 5.7 million people around the world have been confirmed to have COVID-19, with over 1.7 million of those cases in the United States.
+As of August 3, 2020, over 18.3 million people around the world have had confirmed COVID-19 infections, with over 4.8 million of those cases in the United States.

 As some cities and states prepare to start opening, how can you keep yourself and your family safe?